hellokayas/hellokayas.github.io/_pages/about.md

 Recent News
 ------

+* Mar, 2020 - I arrived on campus.
+I have started my Spring term, 2021

 * Feb, 2020 - I will be coming to campus on March, 2021.
 I will start from the Spring Semester, 2021.

-* Jan, 2021 - I received my Masters degree and transcripts from Indian Statistical Institute.

-* Sept, 2020 - I have been working remotely on my first project, I will be coming to campus early next year.

-* June, 2020 - I completed my MMath course work from Indian Statistical Institute.